CVA Grant Program Information

 The fact that a marina facility is not currently in compliance with the state's regulatory programs does not preclude the submission of an application for the funding of your MSDF project.
 However, boating facilities applying for a grant must bring their facilities into compliance with these regulatory programs in order to receive funding.

 Funding is currently available for MSDF projects statewide.
 A solicitation for new and continued projects is issued each year.
 It is anticipated that funding will be available for projects through December 31 of the upcoming boating season.
+Please see sample Federal Clean Vessel Act Grant Application.
+(Download the pdf and save it to your computer.
+To view the sample application, open it in Acrobat Reader DC or Acrobat DC)

 Grants are available for installation, operation and maintenance (O&M) of MSDFs.
 Central vacuum pumpout systems which are incorporated within the dock system are MSDFs and are eligible for funding.
 These systems will be a secondary priority for funding following funding of new or replacement pumpouts and O&M of existing facilities.
 We are also encouraging the development of pumpout boat programs in harbors across the state.